Hermann Felsner

 Hermann Felsner (1 April 1889 – 6 February 1977) also known as Ermanno Fellsner, was an Austrian football player and manager.

 Playing career

 Born in Vienna, Felsner competed with the Wiener Sportclub, before moving to Italy to play for and manage many clubs.

 Managerial career

-Although he managed several clubs, Hermann is most remembered for his time at Bologna with whom he spent over a decade and led the club to four Italian League titles.
+Although he managed several clubs, Hermann is most remembered for his time at Bologna where he spent over a decade and led the club to four Italian League titles.
 In the club's entire history they have won seven scudetti, making Felsner their most successful manager.

 He also won the Coppa Italia once, with Genoa in 1937.